-Investment Officer

-Comptroller (Chief Investment Officer) Waiver of Dealer Limitation

-limitation which has been placed on

-portfolio) on (date).

-This authorization is limited to (amoun investments with (name of banker/broker), which a new authorization. nt and type of investment), and any future exceeds its \$ limit, will require
+Investment Officer Comptroller (Chief Investment Officer) Waiver of Dealer Limitation You are hereby authorized to exce eed the \$ limitation which has been placed on portfolio) on (date). e of (amount and type of investment) for the (name of (amount and type of investment), and any future), which exceeds its \$ limit, will require a new authorization.
+Authorized Officer

-Auth orized Officer